 Notably, the 1532 charter is

-the only known reference to the family being "of Croftfute".
+the only known reference to anyone in the family being "of Croftfute"

-took up residence at Ayrshire's medieval estate of Bourtreehill in 1506
+had taken up residence at Ayrshire's medieval estate of Bourtreehill

 as "John Lyn of that ilk and Lord of Bourtreehill"

 No. GD3/1/8/1/5 (Montgomery family papers) at the website of

 However, the Lynns, like many of the gentry, did own several

 as Croft Foot, which lies less than four miles northeast of

 Bourtreehill and apparently was a second residence at the

 On 3 June, James Stewart, son of King

 James V, was Prince of Scotland, Duke of Rothesay, Earl of